 Soil

-Blue Spruce tolerates a wide range of soils, the best is a well-drained but not too sandy soil.
-If you have clay soil, add organic matter to the planting hole to loosen the substrate a bit.
+Blue Spruce tolerates a wide range of soils.
+If you have clay soil, add organic matter to the planting hole to improve it.

-For sandy soil, the addition of organic matter is also positive as it will make the soil slightly moist and you will not have to water the spruce too often.
+Adding organic matter is also positive for sandy soil as it will make the soil slightly moist, and you will not have to water the spruce too often.

 Read more: What Kind Of Soil Does Blue Spruce Like?